kmasani-sre/data-iceberg-101/scripts/iceberg/README.md

 | [Layer-1] Object Storage - Parquet           |
 +- - - - - - - - - - - - - - - - - - - - - - - +

-In this pattern, there is a disintegration of compute and object storage.
+In this architecture pattern, there is a disintegration of compute and object storage.
 Layer-1 leveraging existing file formats like avro, parquet takes care of handling the data, its compression and encoding.

 Layer-2, OTF then organizes this storage data into logical tables.
 OTF adds an abstraction layer through metadata and thus providing database like features such as schemas, partitions, consistency, ACID transactions.

 Layer-3, compute engines like Spark, Trino interact with the OTF and process the data while being vendor-agnostic.

+## Open Table Format
+An *Open Table Format (OTF)* is an open-sourced metadata layer that sits on top of raw data files (like parquet) in Cloud storage.
+It organizes these files into manageable database tables, providing features like
+1. ACID transactions
+2. Schema evolution
+3. Time travel

 Three major standards are
 1. Apache Iceberg